morrownr/USB-WiFi/home/AP_Mode/Upgrade_hostapd.md

 Compile and install hostapd v2.11-devel on Raspberry Pi OS

-Purpose: As of this date, the Raspberry Pi OS uses hostapd v2.9 and we need a later version to work with WiFi6 and WiFi 6e.
+Purpose: As of this date, the Raspberry Pi OS uses hostapd v2.9 and we need a later version to work with WiFi 6 and WiFi 6e.

 Tested on: Raspberry Pi OS 64 bit, the 2023-05-03 version.